Homeward (Star Trek: The Next Generation): Production

-Guest star Penny Johnson would later return to Star Trek in a recurring role on Deep Space Nine as Kasidy Yates.
+Guest star Penny Johnson would later return to the Star Trek franchise with a recurring role on Star Trek: Deep Space Nine as Kasidy Yates.

 The film Star Trek: Insurrection would also feature the concept of using holodeck technology to transplant an alien race without their knowledge.

 Reception

 Zack Handlen of The A.V.
-Club gave the episode a C− grade.
+Club gave the episode a C+ grade.

 Keith DeCandido of Tor.com rated it 1 out of 10.